Multiple change point detection under serial dependence: Wild contrast maximisation and gappy Schwarz algorithm: Model selection with gSa

-In summary, the gSC methodology does not directly minimise $\sc$ but starting from the largest model, searches for the first largest model $\wh\Cp_l$ where all candidate estimators in $\wh\Cp_l \setminus \wh\Cp_{l - 1}$ are deemed important as described above. \cite{fang2020} note that the bias in AR parameter estimation under~\eqref{eq:ar} due to multiple shifts in the mean, adversely affects the model selection consistency.
-In view of this, the proposed backward approach is particularly advantageous by avoiding the evaluation of $\sc$ at a model that under-estimates the number of change points.
+In summary, gSa does not directly minimise Schwarz criterion but starting from the largest model, searches for the first largest model $\wh\Cp_l$ in which all candidate estimators in $\wh\Cp_l \setminus \wh\Cp_{l - 1}$ are deemed important as described above.
+By adopting $\sc_0$ for model comparison, it avoids evaluating Schwarz criterion at a candidate model that under-estimates the number of change points (which may lead to loss of power).
+We show that gSa achieves model selection consistency in the next section.